gatherworkshops/Building-the-Web/_slides/workshop/curiosityquests/nav-button-css.md

+---
+title: nav-button-css
+section: curiosityquests
+layout: slide
+class: default-slide

+notes: |
+  The CSS rule we created in the first block of code says "apply these styles to all `a` elements inside a `.main-navigation` element."

+  By doing this, we are targeting only the links inside the nav, rather than targeting all the links on the page.

+  Links also have some special extra options, which apply to their different states.
+These are called "pseudo-elements" and their names are `link`, `visited`, `hover`, and `active`.

+  We've only added styles for the `hover` state, but you can have a play with the others too.

+---

 ## Navigation Button Styles

 We can make our links look really funky by giving them the appearance of solid buttons rather than plain links.